david-xhk/binary_tree/README.rst

   * :attr:`~binary_tree.Node.parent`

-These attributes are supposed to be instances of :class:`~binary_tree.Node` themselves if they are present.
+These attributes are supposed to be instances of :class:`~binary_tree.Node` themselves, if they are present.

 Setting Node attributes
 ^^^^^^^^^^^^^^^^^^^^^^^